Skip to main content

 Auto-configure missing libraries on the remote installation

 When enabled, Unmanic will import any missing library configurations to the remote installation.
-This only creates libraries that do not already exist on the remote installation; it does not update or sync existing library configuration after the initial import.
 Imported libraries are configured as remote-only with scanning disabled.

 If this option is enabled, every local library can be created on the remote installation, which effectively allows tasks from all libraries to be sent there.
 If you need to prevent certain libraries from ever routing tasks to a remote installation, leave this option off and create only the libraries you want on that remote.